 For each Yandex.Metrica goal or segment, set a period between 1 and 90 days.
 Ads will be served over that period to an audience that fulfills the criteria you specified.
 Yandex.Audience segments are automatically updated regularly, so they contain current user data.

 For example, you can serve ads for discounts to existing customers who have not made a purchase on your site in the last 30 days.

 Yandex.Metrica and Yandex.Audience data will factor into the ad-selection process along with the rest of the user profile characteristics (using the “AND” operator).

-The estimate reach will help you estimate the number of weekly visitors who match the user profile characteristics you set.
+The forecast coverage will help you estimate the number of weekly visitors who match the user profile characteristics you set.
 You will see two values in the estimate.
 On the right, you'll see the total number of users.
-This figure is based on the display regions and banner sizes you selected, as well as your list of prohibited sites.
-On the left, you'll see the number of users that match the profile description.
+It will depend on the display regions and banner sizes you selected, as well as your list of prohibited sites.
+The number of users that match the profile description is on the left.
 Any changes you make to the profile will affect your estimate data (which allows you to evaluate your potential audience reach).

-- A Yandex.Audience segment based on geolocation data with the Audience: currently located criteria (for more information about segments, read the Yandex.Audience Help).
+- A Yandex.Audience segment based on geolocation data with the Audience: current location criteria (for more information about segments, read the Yandex.Audience Help).

 - A Yandex.Audience segment that was created less than 6 hours ago or more than two weeks ago and was not used in Yandex.Direct.

 - Yandex.Metrica goals and segments.